EuroSTAR Conference Submission Guide

 So how can I propose a talk?

 As a starting point, read the 2020 Call for Speakers Your submission should take into consideration the type of presentation sought by the Programme Chair & Committee and should be aligned to this year’s theme.

-The deadline for receipt of submissions is Friday, February 7th, 2020.
+The deadline has now passed for receipt of submissions.

 We’ve tried to make the web form as simple as possible for submitters but please do send feedback to [email protected] if you notice any errors or have problems submitting and we will resolve the problem as soon as possible.

 If you are thinking about submitting to EuroSTARConf next year, start preparing your submission as early as possible.
 We receive 500 submissions each year so makes yours stand out and submit early so you don’t miss the deadline.
 The testing community is waiting to hear what you have to say – share YOUR experience and YOUR thoughts on Europe’s greatest software testing stage!

 – 45mins (30min talk & 15min Q&A to allow for valuable discussions)